 So, before you throw out your policies and processes, check if your current providers can make them even more user-friendly, to the point where travellers don’t even realise they’re being “managed”.

-To discuss open booking with an expert travel management consultant, contact us here.
+Contact us to discuss open booking with an expert travel management consultant.